the-overdriven/mw-enhanced/README.md

 ## Looting is clunky, too much clicking
 Install [QuickLoot](https://www.nexusmods.com/morrowind/mods/46283).
 Recommended to use with [Morrowind Containers Animated - Edited for Quickloot](https://www.nexusmods.com/morrowind/mods/49297).

+## Bounty on your head should be gone when you kill all witnesses
+TODO

 ## Pickpocketing is useless
 Install [Pickpocket](https://www.nexusmods.com/morrowind/mods/47581)